 Through at home monitoring with Bluetooth devices, the patient is able to keep close tabs on their heart rhythm, monitor fluid retention and manage their blood pressure.

 When the clinician has a more holistic view into the patient’s symptoms day-to-day, they’re able to react to changes that might be early indicators of an emergent issue that requires intervention.

 - Heart monitor - a heart monitor captures and displays the heart’s performance, allowing the clinician to understand if a patient’s heart is performing as it should.
-Many HRS partners use the Eko Duo ECG for heart monitoring.

 - Blood pressure cuff - hypertension is the most prevalent modifiable risk factor for the development of heart failure.
 When an individual with heart failure does not have their BP under control, they are more likely to experience poor outcomes.
 By using a blood pressure cuff consistently, the patient can effectively control and reduce their symptoms associated with high BP.

 - Scale - A sudden increase in weight, even a small one, can be an early warning of a worsening condition that can lead to major health complications – scales help detect small fluctuations in weight that a patient may not notice themselves.